Bradfield/algos/book/analysis/introduction.md

 much longer to perform `arithmetic_sum` if the computer were older.

-The benchmark technique computes the _actual_ time to execute, but this isn't really a useful measurement; this "time" is dependent on a list of sources, including the programming language, compiler, OS, machine, and time of day.
+The benchmark technique computes the _actual_ time to execute, but this isn't really a useful measurement; this “time” is dependent on a list of sources, including the programming language, compiler, OS, machine, and time of day.

 We need a more abstract way to characterize these algorithms with respect to